 Saving for retirement is particularly challenging for those living on a modest income.
 You may feel as though there isn’t any money left after covering your basic expenses each month.
-Even if you do manage to put away a few dollars, investing in an IRA often involves an initial deposit of at least $1,000.
+Even if you manage to put away a few dollars, investing in an IRA often involves an initial deposit of at least $1,000.
 Low- to moderate-income earners do have some tools available to help them get started, however.
 If you have found it difficult to begin saving for retirement, these tools and incentives can help.

 Incentive: Saver’s Credit